gbgabiola/notes/quotes.md

 > "The master has failed more times than the beginner has even tried." - Stephen McCranie

 > "First, solve the problem.
 Then, write the code." - John Johnson

+> "We shall do a much better programming job, provided we approach the task with a full appreciation of its tremendous difficulty, provided that we respect the intrinsic limitations of the human mind and approach the task as very humble programmers." - Alan Turing

+> "Progress lies not in enhancing what is, but in advancing toward what will be." - Khalil Gibran

+> "Wanting to be someone else is a waste of who you are." - Anonymous

+> "Every great developer you know got there by solving problems they were unqualified to solve until they actually did it." - Patrick McKenzie

+> "The biggest mistake people make in life is not trying to make a living at doing what they most enjoy." - Malcolm Forbes

+> "Never waste a minute thinking about people you don't like." - Dwight D. Eisenhower

+> "The first 90% of the code accounts for the first 90% of the development time.
+The remaining 10% of the code accounts for the other 90% of the development time." - Cargill's Rule

 >